emqx/blog/en/202001/build-emqx-influxdb-grafana-iot-data-visualization-solution-in-one-hour.md

-2. EMQ X InfluxDB message storage plug-in configuration file, which is used to configure InfluxDB connection information and select the storage topic:
+2. EMQX InfluxDB message storage plug-in configuration file, which is used to configure InfluxDB connection information and select the storage topic:

 ```bash
 etc/plugins/emqx_backend_influxdb.conf